GKE-Accelerators/sdf-networking-architecture/README.md

 - Ensure that your DNS server does not block queries.
 If your on-premises DNS server accepts requests only from specific IP addresses, make sure that the IP range 35.199.192.0/19 is included.

+**Shared VPC**
-**Shared VPC** - The architecture is based on the assumption that there is a shared Prod & Non Prod VPC already configured and is available and the account used to create the resources have all the required permissions required to deploy the components in the architecture.
+- The architecture is based on the assumption that there is a shared Prod & Non Prod VPC already configured and is available and the account used to create the resources have all the required permissions required to deploy the components in the architecture.

 ## Components

 ### Forwarding Zone
 * In this architecture we will designate the Prod Shared VPC as the network that will query the on-premises DNS servers and act as DNS hub.
-* This blueprint will create a Cloud DNS forwarding zone in the Prod Host project,targeting the on-premises DNS resolvers
+* This blueprint will create a Cloud DNS forwarding zone in the Prod Host project targeting the on-premises DNS resolvers

 ### Peering Zone
 * In this particular use case the  Non-Prod Shared VPC does not directly query the DNS servers on-premises and has to go through the Prod Shared VPC to access these DNS records.